Ogden Valley Recreation

 Powder Mountain Parking Information

-Nordic Valley offers free parking with no reservation required.
-Carpooling is recommended on busy days to help reduce congestion.
-ADA parking is in Lot 1, located closest to the base area.
+Nordic Valley offers free parking with no reservation, carpooling is recommended on busy days.
+ADA parking is in Lot 1, closest to the base area.
+Overnight parking is allowed in the lot across from the base area for $10.
+There is no public transit service to the resort.

 Nordic Valley Parking Information